The Essential Guide to E-Commerce Integration

-E-commerce, or electronic commerce, is an industry where buying and selling of products takes place over electronic systems/devices that are connected through the internet.
+E-commerce, or electronic commerce, is an industry where buying and selling products take place over electronic systems/devices connected through the internet.

 Integration is the process of configuring, linking, or connecting two or more business systems so that data can be transferred back and forth bi-directionally without human intervention.

-A lot of businesses integrate both systems fully in order to make prices and inventory information available to customers and employees in real-time.
+Many businesses integrate both systems fully to make prices and inventory information available to customers and employees in real-time.
 This proves advantageous during peak demand seasons as the need to hire additional staff to handle the increased volumes is abated.